JcaPetri/Apolo-Articles-MySql/README.md

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  	Used to create the Companies
-		SysCompanies_Tbl
+		SysCompanies_Mir
-			Contains the companies that use the software.
+			Contains the Mirror of the companies that use the software.
+			Each record is updated from SysCompanies_Tbl, which belongs to the SystemsDB database.
    			The Companies exists since you create them in this table.
-Its information, of what are they, are in the SysBaseElements_Tbl table.
+Its information, of what are they, are in the SysBaseElements_Mir table.
 			The key for each record:
 				This table has not its own key, because in this table you only enable the company to all the system.
 			The unique Key is the union of:
 				CompanyIDn		--> The Company can not be duplicated.
-Link with the SysBaseElements_Tbl.
+Link with the ArtDataElements_Tbl.
 			Common Field/Columns for all tables
 				This table do not have another field, because the store critical information for the system and the record history are set in SysBaseElements_Tbl.

   	Used to create the Microservices
-		SysMicroservices_Tbl
+		SysMicroservices_Mir
-			Contains the microservices that use the software.
+			Contains the Mirro of the microservices that use the software.
+   			Each record is updated from SysMicroservices_Tbl, which belongs to the SystemsDB database.
 			The Microservices exists since you create them in this table.
-Its information, of what are they, are in the SysBaseElements_Tbl table.
+Its information, of what are they, are in the SysBaseElements_Mir table.
 			The key for each record:
 				This table has not its own key, because in this table you only enable the microservice to all the system.
 			The unique Key is the union of:
 				MicroserviceIDn		--> The Microservice can not be duplicated.
 Link with the SysCompanies_Tbl.
 			Common Field/Columns for all tables
-				This table do not have another field, because the store critical information for the system and the record history are set in SysBaseElements_Tbl.
+				This table do not have another field, because the store critical information for the system and the record history are set in ArtDataElements_Tbl.

  	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create multiples tables
-		SysRootElements_Tli
+		ArtRootElements_Tli
    			This Is a List Table that contains the other element of the system.
 Enable the IDNum element to a Microservice.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.